eqNj/eqN-PD2-Filter/README.md

 Normal and exceptional rare items are hidden, with exceptions for: Gloves, boots, belts, helms, ethereal weapons, bows, grim shields, mage plates, circlets, and all class items.

-Only high/mid-tier unique and set items will notify on drop (at my discretion, using Kryszard's filter as a baseline).
+Only high/mid-tier unique and set items will notify on drop (at my discretion, using Kryszard's filter as a baseline), but will still always show.

 # Changelog: